emarsden/dash-mpd-cli/doc/src/container.md

 The application, alongside the external helper applications that it uses for muxing media streams, for extracting/converting subtitle streams, and for decrypting content infected with DRM, are available as a container, which is probably the easiest and safest way to run it.
-The container is packaged with a minimal Alpine Linux installation and can be run on any host that can run Linux/AMD64 containers (using [Podman](https://podman.io/) or [Docker](https://www.docker.com/) on Linux, Microsoft Windows and MacOS, possibly your NAS device).
+The container can be run on any host that can run Linux/AMD64 containers (using [Podman](https://podman.io/) or [Docker](https://www.docker.com/) on Linux, Microsoft Windows and MacOS, possibly your NAS device).
 It’s available in the GitHub Container Registry ghcr.io and automatically built from the sources using GitHub’s useful continuous integration services.

-It’s packaged as a multiarch container, currently available for linux/amd64 and linux/arm64 platforms, using the lightweight Alpine Linux distribution.
-The following helper applications are included in the container:
+It’s packaged as a **multiarch container**, currently available for linux/amd64 and linux/arm64 platforms, using the lightweight [Alpine Linux distribution](https://www.alpinelinux.org/).
+The following **helper applications** are included in the container:

 - ffmpeg from Alpine Linux